byStrange/strange-js/README.md

 ```html
 <script src="https://cdn.jsdelivr.net/gh/byStrange/strange-js/js/core.js"></script>
 ```
+Put this on your html file and then you can use `strange-js` features

 Use `CDN` link to test version.
 Preferred version is via [npm package](https://www.npmjs.com/package/@strange-js/strange-js).
 You can simply install.